ScriptJayT/Articles/The Electron Saga/Elec-2.md

-# The Electron Saga 2: Bridge building
+# The Electron Saga 2️⃣: Bridge building

+> Hi there; a short message before we jump into the code:
+>
+> With this being the third article of this journey, I thought: why not open a [Github Repo](https://github.com/ScriptJayT/Checks-out-Electron) for this project?
+So here you go.
+> For those who would like access to the source code.
+The latest version of this project can be downloaded/pulled from this repo.
+> Note that some of the older commit-messages may be a bit wonky.
+I am terrible at naming things sometimes.
+>
+> Now let's jump back into the project.

 Last time we build the backbone and the start of a body.
-Now, these two can't communicate with each other yet; the backbone can't send variables to the body.
-And sometimes we don't need that, but often we sort of do.
+Now, these two can't communicate with each other yet; and sometimes we sort of do need that.
+For now we will transfer a couple of variables.

 If you remember, last time we had a variable which could tell us if the app was in production or not: